 Arrive in Cairo and relax in the Egyptian capital

 Upon arrival, you’ll be greeted at the airport and board your private transfer to your hotel.
 Settle in to your surroundings here in the hub of Egyptian culture and unwind in your deluxe hotel.
-This evening, join your Adventure Leader and fellow travelers for a Welcome Briefing, followed by a Welcome Dinner at the hotel with some entertainment.
+This evening, join your Cruise Director and fellow travelers for a Welcome Briefing, followed by a Welcome Dinner at the hotel with some entertainment.

 See the treasures of King Tut at Cairo’s Egyptian Museum

 Following a buffet breakfast at the hotel, begin your first full day in Egypt with a visit to Cairo’s renowned Egyptian Museum.
 Home to one of the world’s most impressive collections of ancient treasures, the Egyptian Museum features more than 120,000 artifacts — including the iconic, gold funerary mask of boy-king Tutankhamun.
 Sit down together for lunch at a local restaurant.
 After lunch, set out on an excursion to one Cairo’s many carpet-making schools for a live demonstration of this skilled handicraft.
 Upon transferring back to your hotel, enjoy the afternoon at leisure before dining at a local restaurant.